 - She widely spreads false stories about the sex life with her former girlfriend.

 - Students in a first-year residence hall begin teasing and ostracizing a transgender student who has asked to be called Jamie, calling them “Jamilla” and blocking the door to the gender-neutral bathroom they prefer.

 - A student repeatedly pressures a fellow student to pose for a figure drawing assignment even though the latter is clearly not comfortable with nudity.

-The U.S. government has provided extensive guidance on how colleges should respond to sexual harassment, including sexual violence, and so special attention to this issue is warranted.
-Harassment based on gender -- upon actual or perceived gender or upon adherence or nonadherence to stereotypical gender roles, etc. -- is also a form of sexual harassment and is prohibited by this policy.
+The US government has provided extensive guidance on how colleges should respond to sexual harassment, including sexual violence, and so special attention to this issue is warranted.
+Harassment based on gender -- upon actual or perceived gender or upon adherence or nonadherence to stereotypical gender roles, etc. -- is also a form of sexual harassment, and so harassment based upon gender identity or gender expression/presentation is prohibited by this policy.